sakasute/meta-visu/readme.md

 # meta-visu

 The purpose of this project is to visualize some metadata in the case where there are lots datasets from multpile data adminstrators and registers.
+The visualization is used by the [Finnish Birth Cohort 1987 and 1997](https://thl.fi/fi/tutkimus-ja-kehittaminen/tutkimukset-ja-hankkeet/kansallinen-syntymakohortti-1987), and [Psycohorts](http://psycohorts.utu.fi/) studies.
 The data is visualized in a tree like structure showing where the data is from.
-In the leaves', there is a timeline that shows which years are included in the data.
+In the leaves, there is a timeline that shows which years are included in the data.
 The visualization is live here: https://fbc-studies.github.io/meta-visu/

 ## Implementation